survivejs/webpack-book/manuscript/building/03_code_splitting.md

 T> The *Searching with React* appendix contains a complete example of code splitting.
 It shows how to set up a static site index that's loaded when the user searches information.

 T> [webpack-pwa](https://github.com/webpack/webpack-pwa) illustrates the idea on a larger scale and discusses different shell based approaches.
-We'll get back to this topic at the *Multiple Pages* chapter.
+We'll get back to this topic in the *Multiple Pages* chapter.